wEbCoAdEr/codEBlaze/README.md

 /home/user/www/codEBlaze then you might consider that if you access http://localhost/codEBlaze then codEBlaze will run.
 But as I said earlier that all the requests are handled from the public dir so you need to navigate public dir in order to run codEBlaze.
 So now if you go to http://localhost/codEBlaze/public then you will see the codEBlaze successful installation page.
-So we can understand that the public folder is the root of the codEBlaze.
+So we can understand that the public folder is the root of the codEBlaze. <br/>

 4) In the development environment you can run codEBlaze by built in PHP webserver.
+Navigate to the codEBlaze public dir in the command-line. <br/>
+cd /home/user/www/codEBlaze/public<br/>
-Navigate to the codEBlaze public dir in the command-line. cd /home/user/www/codEBlaze/public then run the following command which will start the server which will serve from the codEBlaze public directory php -S localhost:420
+then run the following command which will start the server which will serve from the codEBlaze public directory<br/>
+php -S localhost:420<br/>
-You can set any available port according to your wish.
+You can set any available port according to your wish. <br/>